Gaz2600/NCWSafeEats/.github/ISSUE_TEMPLATE/feature_request.md

 labels: enhancement
 assignees: "Gaz2600"
 projects: "NCWSafeEats"

-project_fields:
 Priority: ""
 Status: "Planned"
 Area: ""
 ---

 ### 📝 What would you like to see?